Jagadish Chandra Bose: Plant research

 Bose conducted most of his studies in plant research on Mimosa pudica and Desmodium gyrans plants.
 His major contribution in the field of biophysics was the demonstration of the electrical nature of the conduction of various stimuli (e.g., wounds, chemical agents) in plants, which were earlier thought to be of a chemical nature.
 In order to understand the heliotropic movements of plants (the movement of a plant towards a light source), Bose invented a torsional recorder.
 He found that light applied to one side of the sunflower caused turgor to increase on the opposite side.
-These claims were later proven experimentally.
 He was also the first to study the action of microwaves in plant tissues and corresponding changes in the cell membrane potential.
 He researched the mechanism of the seasonal effect on plants, the effect of chemical inhibitors on plant stimuli and the effect of temperature.

 Study of metal fatigue and cell response

 Bose performed a comparative study of the fatigue response of various metals and organic tissue in plants.
 He subjected metals to a combination of mechanical, thermal, chemical, and electrical stimuli and noted the similarities between metals and cells.
 Bose's experiments demonstrated a cyclical fatigue response in both stimulated cells and metals, as well as a distinctive cyclical fatigue and recovery response across multiple types of stimuli in both living cells and metals.

 Bose documented a characteristic electrical response curve of plant cells to electrical stimulus, as well as the decrease and eventual absence of this response in plants treated with anaesthetics or poison.
-The response was also absent in zinc treated with oxalic acid.
-He noted a similarity in reduction of elasticity between cooled metal wires and organic cells, as well as an impact on the recovery cycle period of the metal.
+The response was also absent in metal treated with oxalic acid.

 Science fiction

-In 1896, Bose wrote Niruddesher Kahini (The Story of the Missing One), a short story that was later expanded and added to Abyakta (অব্যক্ত) collection in 1921 with the new title Palatak Tuphan (Runaway Cyclone).
+In 1896, Bose wrote Niruddesher Kahini (The Story of the Missing One), a short story that was later expanded and added to Abyakta (অব্যক্ত) collection in 1921 with the new title Palatak Tuphan (Runaway Sea-Storm).
 It was one of the first works of Bengali science fiction.

 Bose Institute

 In 1917 Bose established the Bose Institute in Kolkata, West Bengal, India.
-Bose served as its Director for its first twenty years until his death.
+Bose served as its director for its first twenty years until his death.
 Today it is a public research institute of India and also one of its oldest.
 Bose in his inaugural address on 30 November 1917 dedicated the institute to the nation saying:

+Later life

+He spent the last years of his life in Giridih.
+Here he lived in the house located near Jhanda Maidan.
+This building was named Jagdish Chandra Bose Smriti Vigyan Bhavan.
+It was inaugurated on 28 February 1997 by then Governor of Bihar Akhlaqur Rahman Kidwai.